danielstorey/vite-vue-tailwind-boilerplate/README.md

-#vite-vue-tailwind-boilerplate
+# vite-vue-tailwind-boilerplate

-A quick starter project using Vue, Vite, Tailwind and scss
+A quick starter project using Vue, Vite and Tailwind with scss

 The commands are the usual vite commands: